ChessUltimate/patch-notes/notes-short.md

 ## New Features

-- **Puzzles** — A new puzzle mode has been added to the game
+- Puzzles have been added to the game

 ---

 ## Balance

-- **Ghost nerf** — When a moving piece enters a Ghost's square, both pieces are now knocked out instead of just the moving piece
+- Ghost nerf — When a non-attacking move enters a Ghost's square, both pieces are now knocked out instead of just the moving piece
-- **Fisherman buff** — Fisherman can now move like a Queen and can pull diagonally
+- Fisherman buff — Fisherman can now move like a Queen and can pull diagonally
-- **Bomb nerf** — Diagonal movement range reduced by 1
+- Bomb nerf — Diagonal movement range reduced by 1

 ---